-Regional supply reliability is helped by reducing or offsetting new demand on Metropolitan's imported water supplies through development of local sources such as recycled water, treatment of otherwise unusable groundwater or seawater desalination.
+Regional supply reliability is helped by reducing or offseting new demand on Metropolitan's imported water supplies through development of local sources such as recycled water, treatment of otherwise unusable groundwater, or seawater desalination.
 Metropolitan's Local Resources Program supports these regional avenues for new supply.

-Since 1982, Metropolitan has invested in local projects, which contribute to regional water supply reliability through the Local Resources Program.
+Since 1982, Metropolitan has invested in local projects throughout its six-county service area, which contribute to regional water supply reliability through the Local Resources Program.
 The LRP provides financial incentives to encourage local development of recycled water, treatment of degraded groundwater for municipal use and seawater desalination.
 As of fiscal year 2018/19, Metropolitan has invested \$661 million to fund 82 recycled water projects and 25 groundwater recovery projects that have produced about 3.9 million acre-feet.
-In October 2018, Metropolitan revised the LRP program with a new interim target to allow for up to 170,000 acrefeet per year of new agreements.
+In October 2018, Metropolitan revised the LRP program with a new interim target to allow for up to 170,000 acre-feet per year of new agreements.